-The contract for service between the Company and the Managing Director commenced in February 2014 for a period of 2 years, ending February 2016.
-It provides for annual review of the compensation value and is subject to renewal at the end of the year.
-The terms of this agreement are not expected to change in the immediate future.
+The contract for service between the Company and the Managing Director commenced in February 2014 for a minimum period of 2 years.
+It provides for annual review of the compensation value, the terms of this agreement are not expected to change in the immediate future.